RTduino/RTduino/README.md

-# Arduino Application and Ecosystem Compatibility Layer for RT-Thread
+# Arduino Ecosystem Compatibility Layer for RT-Thread

 ### Please Star this project if you like it.
 Thank you!